RC258/Discerete-Optimization-for-Scheduling-CPLEX/README.md

 # Introduction
 This repository provides multiple scheduling models.
-The software solver used is ["IBM ILOG CPLEX Optimization Studio"](https://www.ibm.com/products/ilog-cplex-optimization-studio).  which is a fableous optimization solver.
+The software solver used is ["IBM ILOG CPLEX Optimization Studio"](https://www.ibm.com/products/ilog-cplex-optimization-studio).  which is a fabulous optimization solver.

 # Tutorial for using CPLEX
 - Download Required Files: Begin by downloading the necessary files for the example.
 These files include the MOD, DAT, and Excel files.